xlladdins/xll/docs/Excel4MacrosH-P.md

 Equivalent to clicking the Open Mail command on the Mail submenu on File menu.

-**Note   **This function is available for only Microsoft Excel for the Macintosh and Microsoft Mail version 2.0 or later.
+**Note&nbsp;&nbsp;&nbsp;**This function is available for only Microsoft Excel for the Macintosh and Microsoft Mail version 2.0 or later.

 **Syntax**